thesmart/node-BaseStream/README.md

 node-BaseStream
 ===================

 Middleware for Node.js Streams.

-Conceptual example of a stream pipeline:

-	ProducerStream -> BiStream -> BiStream -> BiStream -> ConsumerStream

-## Install
+Creating your own Stream is easy!

 ```
 npm install base-stream
 ```

-Creating your own asynchronous pipeline is easy!
+Example of an asynchronous pipeline:

 ```javascript
 var fs = require('fs');